Kaavyashah22/FitWise/README.md

 FitWise is a full-stack, explainable AI fitness intelligence system that generates personalized diet and workout strategies using machine learning, adaptive health metrics, and goal-specific modeling.

-It integrates modern frontend engineering with an ML-driven backend to deliver intelligent, transparent, and dynamic fitness recommendations.
+It integrates modern frontend engineering with a high-performance, ML-driven backend to deliver intelligent, transparent, and dynamic fitness recommendations.

 ---